 The Group's principal activities are performed in the Russian Federation.
-Business operations in the Russian Federation involve risks that typically do not exist in other markets.
-Russian economy is characterized by significant vulnerability to the world price for crude oil, market downturns and economic slowdowns elsewhere in the world.
-The pertaining sanctions imposed against the Russian Federation still induce reduced capital availability, higher costs of capital and uncertainty regarding economic growth, thus giving rise to the risk of an adverse effect on the Group's financial position, performance and business prospects.
-The current situation at the global financial and commodity markets creates significant uncertainty for the period which as at the date of these financial statements is difficult to determine (Note 33).
+Russian economy is characterized by significant vulnerability to the world price for crude oil, fluctuations of commodity and financial markets, and economic slowdowns elsewhere in the world that became evident during the 2020 global crisis.
+The pertaining sanctions imposed against the Russian Federation induce reduced capital availability, higher costs of capital and uncertainty regarding economic growth, thus giving rise to the risk of an adverse effect on the Group's financial position, performance and business prospects.
+The above trends can persist for an indefinite period of time.